o5edaxi/palo-url-exporter/README.md

 # Palo Alto URL Filtering Profile Exporter

-This script takes a firewall or Panorama configuration in XML format and outputs a CSV file with the following structure:
+This script takes a firewall or Panorama configuration in XML format and outputs a CSV file **url_profiles.csv** with the following structure:

 ```
 profile_name,category1,category2,category3